SergiusTheBest/VcTest/README.md

 If RDP 8.1 is active packets with the length of 1591-1596 bytes are working not as expected.
 Reproduced on Windows 8.1/2012R2.

 ## How to Run
-1. Build a solution with VS2013.
+1. Build a solution with VS2013 (or [download release binaries](//github.com/SergiusTheBest/VcTest/releases/latest)).
 2. Copy `VcTestAddin.dll` to `system32` (or `syswow64` on 64-bit windows, in that case you need to [disable 64-bit mstsc.exe](http://blogs.msdn.com/b/notime/archive/2012/12/15/run-32-bit-remote-desktop-rdp-on-windows-64-bit.aspx)).
 3. Import `AddinRegistry.reg`.
 4. Open a remote session via `mstsc.exe`.